Hardcoreprawn/architecture/unpublished/posts/solutions/business-data-and-how-to-manage-it.md

 Evaluate whether these systems have available interfaces to export data, ideally, modern interfaces that drive events.

-* Customers comes from SalesForce via a REST API
-* Brokers comes from EVIE via a REST API
-* Water Data comes from Eclipse via a ...
-* Waste Data comes from WASTE via a ...
-* Bill information comes from AllOftheAbove via a ...
+TODO: List some example sources for core business data

-If possible, having webhooks or an event model means we can quickly raise events when something changes, and each interested system can update its copy of any information.
+If possible, using webhooks or an event model means we can quickly raise events when something changes, and each interested system can update its copy of any information.

 ## 3. Analysis